NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 * Visual Studio 2019 for Mac (and earlier versions)
 * Visual Studio 2022 for Mac (and later versions), only when working on classic Mono projects.

-If the tooling you use involves both locations, consolidating them by following steps allows you to work with only one user-level config file:
+If the tooling you use involves both locations, consider consolidating them by following these steps to allow you to work with only one user-level config file:
 1. Check the contents of the two user-level config files and keep the one you want under `~/.nuget/NuGet` folder.
 2. Set symbolic link from `~/.nuget/NuGet` to `~/.config/Nuget`.
 E.g. Run bash command: `ln -s ~/.nuget/NuGet ~/.config/Nuget`.